nllz/IRTF-HRPC/draft-research.md

 Do you have sufficient measures to confirm the truth of an attribute of a single piece of data or entity?
 Can the attributes get garbled along the way (see security)?
 If relevant have you implemented IPsec, DNSsec, HTTPS and other Standard Security Best Practices?

 Explanation:
 Authenticity ensures that data does indeed come from the source it claims to come from.
-This is important to prevent attacks or unauthorized access and use of data.
+This is important to prevent certain attacks or unauthorized access and use of data.

 Example:
 Authentication of data is important to prevent vulnerabilities and attacks, like man-in-the-middle-attacks.
 These attacks happen when a third party (often for malicious reasons) intercepts a communication between two parties, inserting themselves in the middle and posing as both parties.
 In practice this looks as follows: